tjmnmk/MMM-parrot/README.md

 # MMM-parrot-or-gif

-This module displays a parrot GIF or any other GIF on the screen.
+[MagicMirror²](https://github.com/MichMich/MagicMirror/) module that displays a parrot GIF or any other GIF on the screen.
 The GIF can be shown continuously or at specific intervals.

 ## Screenshots